Konstantin Dumba: Life

-Born in Vienna on 17 June 1856 as the son of Nikolaus Dumba (1830-1900), a wealthy Austrian entrepreneur.
-The Dumbas, where of Aromanian-Greek descent, originally from the village Vlasti in the Ottoman province of Rumelia, had emigrated and settled in Vienna in 1817.
+Konstantin Dumba was born in Vienna on 17 June 1856 as the nephew of Nikolaus Dumba (1830–1900), a wealthy Austrian entrepreneur.
+The Dumba, were of Aromanian or Greek descent, originally from the village of Vlasti in the Ottoman province of Rumelia, had emigrated and settled in Vienna in 1817.
+His father, Theodor Dumba, was a donor to the Young Romania Student Association in Vienna.
 After completing his legal studies and obtaining a doctorate in law, he joined the Austro-Hungarian foreign service in 1879.
 He subsequently served at the Austro-Hungarian Embassy at London from 1881 to 1886 and then at St. Petersburg, Rome, Bucharest and Paris.

 From 1903 to 1905, Dr. Dumba served as Minister at Belgrade in the Kingdom of Serbia.
 Then followed four years of service in the Ministry of Foreign Affairs in Vienna, whereupon he was appointed Minister at Stockholm in 1909 where he stayed until 1912.
 He was known for being Austria-Hungary's only bourgeois ambassador at the time although he was from a very wealthy family.

 On 4 March 1913, Dr. Dumba was appointed as the successor of Baron Hengelmüller von Hengervár, the long time ambassador to Washington D.C. and dean of the diplomatic corps.
 He presented his letter of credentials to President Wilson on 24 April 1913.
 Although the first months in office were calm, the outbreak of World War I would quickly put him in the spotlight.

 A first controversy concerned the Austro-Hungarian government's offer of 'rehabilitation' to those of its citizens living abroad and who had fled to escape compulsory military service provided they returned home and served in the army.
 This scheme ran counter to the U.S. official policy of neutrality forbidding its citizens from actively taking sides in the war.
 However, a much more serious incident erupted in early September 1915 when media reported that Dr. Dumba had been involved in schemes to sabotage the U.S. munitions industry.
 On 5 September, the news broke that he had admitted to giving James Francis Jewell Archibald, an American news correspondent, a letter for delivery to Foreign Minister Baron Burián von Rajecz in Vienna.
 In the letter, he proposed certain measures to hamper the manufacture of munitions for the Allies in the US.
 The so-called 'Dumba Affair' quickly became a scandal.
 On 9 September 1915, Secretary of State Lansing declared him no longer acceptable and requested the Austro-Hungarian government to recall its ambassador.
 In the note, Lansing charged the ambassador with espionage for having advocated that his government back 'plans to instigate strikes in American manufacturing plants engaged in the production of munitions of war'.
 On 27 September, the Austro-Hungarian government eventually agreed to recall Dr. Dumba.
 He left the United States on 5 October and was allowed to pass unhindered through the Entente blockade of the European continent and return to Vienna.